-The final top-level category of privacy risk Solove outlined, Invasion, can be understood as the unwanted encroachment into an individual's personal space, choices, or activities [116].
+The final top-level category of privacy risk Solove outlined, Invasion, can be understood as the unwanted encroachment into an individual's personal space, choices, or activities [126].
 Solove placed two sub-categories under invasion: intrusion and decisional interference.
 We found incidents where AI technologies exacerbated intrusion risks, in particular.

 4.4.1 Intrusion (160/321).
-Intrusion risks encompass actions that disturb one's solitude in physical space [116].
+Intrusion risks encompass actions that disturb one's solitude in physical space [126].
 For six of the 160 intrusion incidents we identified, we noted that the AI technologies described in the incident did not fundamentally change the risk described in the incident: the intrusion would have remained as described even without the capabilities and/or requirements of AI.
-One example is the use of digital screens in stores to show customers personalized ads [79]: the intrusion would remain, even if the system did not use AI.
-However, we identified two ways AI can exacerbate intrusion risks, i.e., by increasing scale and ubiquity.
+One example is the use of digital screens in stores to show customers personalized ads [88]: the intrusion would remain, even if the system did not use AI.
+However, we identified two ways AI can exacerbate intrusion risks that increase their scale and ubiquity.

-Scale (113/160): The capabilities of AI technologies (e.g., to identify a person and detect behaviors) enable a centralized surveillance infrastructure that creates large-scale intrusion risks; the requirements of AI (e.g., access to vast troves of data and GPU servers) necessitate this infrastructure.
-For example, Pharmaceutical University in Nanjing, China, implemented a recognition system at various locations on campus to closely monitor students' attendance and learning behaviors [122, 150].
-Similarly, employers are increasingly incorporating AI-infused workplace monitoring technologies that collect data from employees' smartwatches [120] and computer webcams [133] to track their performance, absence, and time-on-task.
+The capabilities of AI technologies (e.g., to identify a person and detect behaviors) enable a centralized surveillance infrastructure that creates large-scale intrusion risks (113/160); the requirements of AI (e.g., access to vast troves of data and GPU servers) necessitate this infrastructure.
+For example, Pharmaceutical University in Nanjing, China, implemented a recognition system at various locations on campus to closely monitor students' attendance and learning behaviors [133, 163].
+Similarly, employers are increasingly incorporating AI-infused workplace monitoring technologies that collect data from employees' smartwatches [131] and computer webcams [144] to track their performance, absence, and time-on-task.

-Ubiquity (41/160): The capabilities of AI can also turn everyday products such as doorbells and wristbands into powerful nodes in a ubiquitous surveillance infrastructure.
-For example, Ring, a smart doorbell that enables homeowners to monitor activities and conversations near where the doorbell is installed, has raised concern due to "the device's excessive ability" to capture data of an individual's neighbors [81].
-Similarly, Amazon's Halo fitness tracker uses AI to analyze a user's conversations to highlight when and how often that user spoke in a manner that was indicative of their being "happy, discouraged, or skeptical" [91].
+The capabilities of AI can also turn everyday products (e.g., doorbells, wristbands) into powerful nodes in a ubiquitous surveillance infrastructure (41/160).
+For example, Ring, a smart doorbell that enables homeowners to monitor activities and conversations near where the doorbell is installed, has raised concern due to "the device's excessive ability" to capture data of an individual's neighbors [90].
+Similarly, Amazon's Halo fitness tracker uses AI to analyze a user's conversations to highlight when and how often that user spoke in a manner that was indicative of their being "happy, discouraged, or skeptical" [101].